 To sum up Katie's comparison of white and brown rice, white rice has had the hull, germ, and bran removed, leaving only the very core, (or endosperm) of the grain intact.

 Brown rice has only the hull removed, which leaves the bran and germ intact.
-Because brown rice is less processed and still retains it's bran and germ, it is also higher in nutrients then white rice.
-Brown rice has more naturally present macro-nutrients and vitamins and minerals, (such as vitamin B,E and iron) then white rice.
+Because brown rice is less processed and still retains its bran and germ, it is also higher in nutrients than white rice.
+Brown rice has more naturally present macro-nutrients and vitamins and minerals, (such as vitamins B, E, and iron) than white rice.

 On the flip side, brown rice contains phytic acid which makes it harder for the body to naturally absorb these nutrients.
-In recent years there has also been studies suggesting that the higher levels of arsenic in brown rice make white rice a healthier option.
+In recent years there have also been studies suggesting that the higher levels of arsenic in brown rice make white rice a healthier option.
 Rice imported from other countries has been shown to have lower arsenic levels, and rinsing it before cooking can further reduce the arsenic content.
-This makes Basmati Rice and Jasmine Rice to very popular white rice options.
+This makes Basmati Rice and Jasmine Rice very popular white rice options.

-Whichever you do choose to include in your diet, cooking and eating any kind of rice at home as part of a healthy from scratch diet, (with lots of vegetables and organic meats) will be healthier then any processed food you can buy.
+Whichever you do choose to include in your diet, cooking and eating any kind of rice at home as part of a healthy from scratch diet, (with lots of vegetables and organic meats) will be healthier than any processed food you can buy.
 Basmati is the favorite variety in our home as it is easy to cook and has a mild flavor, making it a great multipurpose side dish.
 Basmati rice makes a great side with this Pan Fried Haddock or simple Beef Korma!

 How To Cook Basmati Rice On The Stove

-As I mentioned above rice has been consumed by humans for centuries, and surprisingly the basic method for cooking rice from scratch with just a pot and a heat source, has hardly changed.
+As I mentioned above rice has been consumed by humans for centuries, and surprisingly the basic method for cooking rice from scratch with just a pot and a heat source has hardly changed.

 Ingredients